 Translation path is where we organize common and specific translation files.
 Translation path is also used as reference to build the path of rendered images inside image directory (see section 4.1.4).
-Anaconda Progress translation path is illustrated in Figure 8.
+Firstboot translation path is illustrated in Figure 2.

-When rendering images, if no REGEX argument is provided to render.sh identity script, all translation files in the translation path are read and applied one by one to its related design template -defined in the configuration script- to produce a translated image.
-Images produced using the render.sh identity script have the same name of its translation file, but with the .png extension instead.
+When rendering images, if no REGEX argument is provided to render.sh, all translation files in the translation path are read and applied one by one to its related design template -defined in the pre-rendering script- to produce a translated image.
+The name of the image is the same name of its translation file but with the extension .png.

-To control the number of images produced by render.sh identity script, you need to look into the translation path and provide a regular expression pattern that match the translation path, or paths, related to the image, or images, you want to produce.
-For example, based on the translation path shown in Figure 8, to produce the CentOS 5 Anaconda Progress Slides, in English language only, you can do:
+To control how many images to render, you need to look into the translation path and provide a regular expression pattern that match the translation path, or paths, related to the image, or images, you want to render.
+For example if you only want to render the CentOS 5 firstboot splash-small.png image then you can do:

 '''

-./render.sh '5/(progress|first|en)'
+./render.sh '5/splash-small'

 '''